LGBTQ rights in Mexico: Healthcare access

 As of 2016, only one public health institution in Mexico, Clínica Especializada Condesa, offers free hormone replacement therapy for transgender people.
 As a result, most transgender people get gender affirming care from within the private medical sector.
 A survey that year by The Lancet Psychiatry found that nearly half of the transgender people in Mexico who had undergone gender affirming medical treatments did so without medical supervision.

-In June of 2020, the Mexican federal government released "The Protocol for Access without Discrimination to Health Care Services for Lesbian, Gay, Bisexual, Transsexual, Transvestite, Transgender, and Intersex Persons and Specific Care Guidelines."
+In June 2020, the Mexican federal government released "The Protocol for Access without Discrimination to Health Care Services for Lesbian, Gay, Bisexual, Transsexual, Transvestite, Transgender, and Intersex Persons and Specific Care Guidelines."
 The guidelines are used in healthcare facilities administered by the government.
 The guidelines state that the process of identifying one's sexual orientation, gender identify and/or expression can occur at early ages.
 Thus, the guidelines recommend that medical facilities and doctors consider the use of puberty blockers and cross-sex hormones as a treatment for transgender minors when appropriate.
 In addition to the guidelines, multiple Mexican states have modified their civil codes to recognize gender-affirming healthcare as a right for transgender people under the age of eighteen.